Utilities Operator I

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

-Ability to calculate figures and amounts, such as discounts, interest, commissions, proportions, percentages, area, circumference, and volume.
+Ability to calculate figures and amounts, such as percentages, area, circumference, and volume.
 Able to apply concepts of basic algebra and geometry.
-Ability to work with mathematical concepts, such as probability and statistical inference and fundamentals of plane and solid geometry and trigonometry.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Able to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 DRUG FREE WORKPLACE: